 Another important piece of your podcasting workflow is to get transcriptions.
 This can help with SEO, but also gives people a way to enjoy your show in places where they can’t listen.

-I highly recommend Scribie – they’re fast, have multiple versions of English (US, UK, etc.), and everything is easily accomplished from their web-based dashboard.
-They’re reasonably priced at $0.80 / minute.
+I highly recommend Rev – they’re fast, can handle multiple speakers, and everything is easily accomplished from their web-based dashboard.
+They’re reasonably priced at $1.50 / minute.